A Journey From Doubt to Faith -Trusting God No Matter What!

 First, I want to encourage those who are in doubt by saying, God, is not like people in the most churches, He truthful to His children.
 For those who question God, He believes in you, even when you do not believe in Him.
-To share an example how God, keep His promise that most would not consider possible; He promised Sara a son in her old age, even Sara herself laughed at the promise God pledged to her.
+To share an example how God, keep His promise that most would not consider possible; He promised Sara a son in her old age, even Sara herself laughed at the oath God pledged to her.
 Sara smiled and doubted because she thought she was too old to give birth to a child.
 Although Sara doubts, at first, that did not mean God would not keep his promise.
 God kept his promise and Isaac was born.

 Is there a threat of not facing our doubts?

 Although I’ve found myself struggling with doubt more time than I care to remember; I learned that it not sinful but it is dangerous, and it can prevent spiritual growth.
 If a person does not take the time to face and solve the issue, it will become toxic in their life.
 As a child I was taught if you doubt, it is a sin.
 It was hard learning how to overcome doubt attending a church that had little room for questioning.
 Nonetheless, I learned to adapt, as you must from growing up participating in a church like that.
 The People with the significant title would say, “Don’t doubt, just believe.”
 My journey to turn doubt to faith has taught me, an individual who does not resolve doubts, allow it to reappear in a new toxic form; questioning the foreseeable parts of the life of faith.